Kovilur, Tiruvannamalai

-Kovilur is a village in the Tiruvannamalai District near Cheyyar Town in the Tamil Nadu state of South India and have a population of 5,123.
+Kovilur is a village in the Tiruvannamalai District near Cheyyar Town in the Tamil Nadu state of South India and has a population of 5,123.

 Geography

 Kovilur is located at 12.5866°N 79.5215°E in the north eastern corner of Thiruvannamali district of Tamil Nadu.
 It is 100 km southwest of Chennai the state capital.
 Cheyyar and Vandavasi are the two towns which are closer to Kovilur, Cheyyar 8 km and Vandavasi 10 km away.